mamicdev/info/README.md

-- 👋 Hi, I’m @tsiorisoa
+- 👋 Known as Michel
-- 👀 I’m interested in Full  Stack Web Development
+- 👀 Junior Full  Stack Web Developer
-- 🌱 I’m currently learning Vanilla Javascript, Express with Node.js, Postgresql, Mysql, React
+- 🌱 Vanilla Javascript, Express with Node.js, Postgresql, Mysql, React.js
-- 💞️ I’m looking for job opportunities related to the above technologies, especially Front-End
+- 💞️ Looking for job opportunities related to the above technologies, especially Front-End
-- 📫 How to reach me: twitter: @tsiorisoa_pro
+- 📫 My Socials: twitter: @tsiorisoa_pro

 <!---
 tsiorisoa-mitady/tsiorisoa-mitady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.